 If you want to be in the know about what’s going on at our organization, you’ve come to the right place.

-Our May Heart of South Jersey newsletter is online now
+Our June Heart of South Jersey newsletter is now online.

-Our April Heart of South Jersey newsletter is online now.
+Our May Heart of South Jersey newsletter can be found here.

 Be sure to check back regularly to get our latest news updates.

 Join us Saturday, August 12th, 10 -3

 Rain or Shine!

 Twenty women were selected by South Jersey Magazine as this year's SUPERWOMEN, among them, our very own Bernadette Blackstock.